Israeli communities near Gaza on front line of Hamas assault – DW – 10/09/2023

 Left to fend for themselves

-The kibbutz inhabitants are all the more disappointed because it took the army a long time to arrive after the assault.
+The kibbutz inhabitants are all the more disappointed because it took the army a long time to arrive after the terror attacks.
 Many had to defend themselves against the Hamas terrorists.

 Almost 50 people were held hostage in kibbutz Be'eri for hours before the army was able to get the situation under control.